dkimjpg/Simple-Parking-Validations/README.md

 # About this app:
-This is just a simple website I made to handle giving out parking validation codes.
+This is just a simple JavaScript app I made to handle giving out parking validation codes.
 I don't intend to use it for any commercial purposes, it's just something I coded up in about half an hour during some off time during work.
 Boredom will do that to you.

 Anyway, it's meant to address some of the most common requests at the front desk of an office's main lobby.
 It's still in development as